activisthandbook/activisthandbook/articles/join/team.md

 3.  **Decision period:** We will give you one or two weeks to get familiar with our organisation and your role, before committing to stay for a longer period.

-4.  **Integration period:** We will help you get started by providing you any necessary training.
+4.  **Integration period:** We will help you get started by providing you with some training.
 We will add you to our team group chat and refine your role (with clear responsibilities and expectations).